eyurtsev/FlowCytometryTools/README.rst

 FlowCytometryTools is for researchers who want to use the python programming language to analyze flow cytometry data.

-The package provides an interface that can directly work with collections of flow cytometry measurements (e.g., 96-well plates).
+The package is specifically tailored for high-throughput analysis.
+It provides an interface that can directly work with collections of flow cytometry measurements (e.g., 96-well plates).

 Basic familiarity with the python programming languages is recommended.